The dark night of the soul is a confusing, unsettling, and often tricky phase of inner transformation.

 “We must go through experiences that allow us to surrender and learn to let go.
 The suffering is more a choice of how we interpret what is happening – we don’t always know that we’re evolving.”

-One final message that sums up the dark night of the soul truths: “You need to trust that there’s a greater plan for you.
+“You need to trust that there’s a greater plan for you.
 You don’t have the foresight or knowledge to anticipate and need to trust.
-That you are always held.
-You’re not going to be okay; you’re going to be better than okay.”
+That you are always held, you won’t be okay; you’ll be better than okay.”

 In the following interview, I speak with one of the way-showers, Sharon Stopforth, about her experience with the dark night of the soul.
 Sharon has been a counsellor for 23 years, and I love how she shares so vulnerably about her journey.
 She’s a wise soul, and I was grateful to interview her!